Manage backups of the information base

 Click Save.

-If you need to temporarily suspend backup creation, stop the schedule execution.
+If you need to temporarily suspend backups, stop the plan.
 The previously created backups will be saved.
-The schedule can be reactivated later.
+You can turn the plan back on later.

-- In the control panel, in the top menu, click Products → 1C Ready Cloud → Information Databases section.
+In the control panel, in the top menu, click Products and select 1C Ready Cloud.

-- In the Schedule block, turn off the schedule.
+In the Backup Plan block, turn off the plan.

 Download the backup

-- In the control panel, in the top menu, click Products → 1C Ready Cloud → Information Databases section.
+In the control panel, in the top menu, click Products and select 1C Ready Cloud.

 Delete backup

-- In the control panel, in the top menu, click Products → 1C Ready Cloud → Information Databases section.
+In the control panel, in the top menu, click Products and select 1C Ready Cloud.